CoreyMalloy/restAPI/UI/README.md

 ```pwsh
 const [name, setName] = useState([]);
 ```
-the use of states that we have implemented is to retrieve and store the information retrieved from the API over in the server folder
+The use of states that we have implemented is to retrieve and store the information retrieved from the API over in the server folder

 ### Updating Input